icybergenome/nextjs-tsender/README.md

 pnpm synpress
 ```
 * After running above run the playwright test again, error related to cache still appear bt we should copy the cache name and update `.cache-synpress/<cache-name>`

+- Static hosting is preferred for Web3 dApps.
+As no centralized server should be used.
+It should be user browser interacting with smart contracts directly.